beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 This time around we are told that we are looking for a _logical_ error instead of a _syntax_ error.
 This means that the rules are crafted in such a way that will allow snort to run without any errors but they will not match on the desired packets.

 If we look inside `local-6.rules` we see that the rule is trying to look for HTTP GET requests but is trying to do so using the hex value `67 65 74`.
 If we translate this to ASCII (using [cyberchef](https://gchq.github.io/CyberChef/#recipe=From_Hex('Auto')&input=NjcgNjUgNzQ)) we get the word `get`.
-However the pattern matching in the rule is case-sensitive and we want it to match with `GET` (uppercase), so the hex value should read `|47 45 54|`.
+However the pattern-matching in the rule is case-sensitive and we want it to match with `GET` (uppercase), so the hex value should read `|47 45 54|`.

 ```dircolors
 alert tcp any any <> any 80  (msg: "GET Request Found"; content:"|47 45 54|"; sid: 100001; rev:1;)